 A Cursor that maintains a specific position in the message queue.

-The cursor parameter is a null reference (Nothing in Visual Basic).
+The cursor parameter is null.

-The transaction parameter is a null reference (Nothing in Visual Basic).
+The transaction parameter is null.

 A message did not arrive in the queue before the time-out expired.